Navideck/Romo-iOS-SDK/README.md

 - [ ] Fix warnings
 - [ ] Add Swift example

-If somebody has access to Romo's firmware or schematics I would love to add them to the repo.
 Issues and pull requests are always welcome!

 ## Patrons